Categories : Bows

 Mental preparation

 Besides training with the coach, you can practice exercises at home to perfect your mental training.
 But know that real mental coaching must be able to adapt to each athlete's blockage.
-It's not brainwashing or a one-size-fits-all program that's blindly applied to everyone.
+It's not about brainwashing or a one-size-fits-all program blindly applied to everyone.

 In general, mental preparation is based on a few key concepts, including: